weynsee/zd_search/README.md

 ## Installation

+All commands given below have to be run inside the repository's directory.

 ### Docker

 A dockerfile is provided for running the app with all the dependencies included.
 To build the image: